lakshmankotipalli/TS-NodeJS-Project/README.md

 ## Contributing

 This is a learning project, even though i am planning to expand this with FrontEnd modules, not expecting any contributions.
 Always open for PRs.

+## Testing the apis

+The REST APIs created can be tested by using Postman using urls those are mentioned in products.routes.ts and user.routes.ts

 ## Special Thanks